flintlib/flint/doc/source/fmpq_poly.rst

     Sets ``(rpoly, rden, len)`` to the integral of ``(poly, den, len - 1)``.
 Assumes ``len >= 0``.
     Supports aliasing between the two polynomials.
+    The output will be in canonical form if the input is in canonical form.

 .. function:: void fmpq_poly_integral(fmpq_poly_t res, const fmpq_poly_t poly)